graigware/graigware/README.md

 Fun facts :

-I can recognize any flag from any country in the world and I'm Master on League of Legends.
+I can recognize any flag from any country in the world and I'm good at League of Legends.

 ## Technologies